sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 }
 {% endhighlight %}

-We'll see later on that, although this isn't the _most_ efficient method for linking projectiles, giving each set of projectiles a unique identifier is extremely useful when debugging.
+This may not be the _most_ efficient method for linking projectiles, but giving each pair of projectiles a unique identifier happens to be extremely useful when debugging.
 {: .notice--info}

 Now that we have the configuration parameters and utilities we need, we can finally start spawning projectiles.

 ## Spawning the Fake Projectile

-In our `Activate` function, let's start by retrieving our player controller from the gameplay ability, since it has a lot of data we'll need.
+In our `Activate` function, let's start by retrieving our player controller from the gameplay ability.

 {% highlight c++ %}
 // AbilityTask_SpawnPredictedProjectile.cpp